Circeaster

 Circeaster is a genus of abyssal sea stars in the family Goniasteridae.

 Habitat and distribution

-These sea stars have a flattened and broad pentagonal central disc, with 5 tapering arm.
+These sea stars have a flattened and broad pentagonal central disc, with 5 tapering arms.
 The marginal plates are thick and well delimited.

 They live between 320 and 3000 meters deep, in the three main oceanic basins.

 Species list

 According to World Register of Marine Species: